Definition of

 Outsourcing is equivalent to subcontracting.

-Outsourcing is an English term that is widely used in the Spanish language, but which is not part of the Royal Spanish Academy (RAE) dictionary .
-Its equivalent term is subcontracting , the contract that one company makes with another so that the latter can carry out certain tasks that were originally in the hands of the former.
+Outsourcing is an English term widely used in the Spanish language, but it is not part of the dictionary of the Royal Spanish Academy (RAE) .
+Its equivalent word is subcontracting , the contract that one company makes to another so that it can carry out certain tasks that were originally in the hands of the first.

 Outsourcing, in other words, consists of mobilizing resources to an external company through a contract .
-In this way, the subcontracted company carries out activities on behalf of the former.
-For example: a firm that offers Internet access services can subcontract another company to carry out the installations.
-The main company has the necessary network infrastructure and the staff to sell the service; the second, on the other hand, limits itself to going to the user's home to carry out the relevant installation.
-It should be noted that for the end customer there is no difference between the contracting company and the subcontracted company.
+In this way, the subcontracted company carries out activities on behalf of the first one.
+For example: a firm that offers Internet access services can subcontract another to perform the installations.
+The main company has the necessary network infrastructure and the staff to sell the service; The second, on the other hand, is limited to reaching the user's home to carry out the relevant installation.
+It should be noted that for the end client there is no difference between the contracting company and the subcontracted one.

 Offshore outsourcing

-Offshore outsourcing refers to the transfer of resources to other countries, either with the participation of foreign companies or with the establishment of a headquarters in the foreign nation.
+We speak of offshore outsourcing when the transfer of resources is carried out to other countries, either with the participation of foreign companies or with the installation of a headquarters in the foreign nation.

-Examples of this type of outsourcing are often found in the IT sector, when American or European companies outsource certain services (such as web design or programming) to Latin American or Asian companies.
-The exchange rate makes outsourced companies cheaper for the contracting company, which allows it to save costs (contracting abroad is a more profitable option than doing so in its own country).
+Examples of this type of outsourcing usually occur in the field of computing , when American or European companies outsource certain services (such as web design or programming) to Latin American or Asian companies.
+The exchange rate makes outsourcing companies cheap for the hiring company, allowing it to save costs (sourcing abroad is a more profitable option than hiring in your own country).

 Programming